mverschu/mailspoofsent/README.md

 # Mailspoofsent

 Mailspoofsent is a Bash script that sends an email using the mail-from and mail-envelope addresses specified by the user.
+It also changes some configuration values that are required to spoof email bypassing spam filters.

+It is recommended to read the "Explanation" section.

 ## Requirements